 Licorice, which is made with wheat flour, and other candies that contain wheat or barley.

-Beer is gluten-free when made from gluten-free grains.
-Beer made from barley and processed to remove gluten is not considered to be gluten free.
+Beer is gluten free when made from gluten-free grains.
+Beer made from barley and processed to remove gluten is not considered gluten free but rather “gluten removed.”

 Dextrin can be made from wheat, which would be noted on the label, and would not be gluten free.